IBMStreams/streamsx.kafka/_docs/204-user_usecases_assigned_partitions.md

 # Overview

-Multiple `KafkaConsumer` reading from the same topic(s).
+Multiple `KafkaConsumer` operators reading from the same topic(s).
 Each operator assigned a specific set of partitions.
 With keyed partitions it is guaranteed that a key is always processed by the same sub-flow/channel.